Balancing talent and technology: How leaders are driving 2030 manufacturing competitiveness

 The metamorphosis of the manufacturing environment, powered by Industry 4.0 technologies and driven by its related disruption, must be strategically directed.
 Only companies that harness transformative capabilities will gain genuine competitive advantage.

-Many manufacturers are currently strategising defensively or investing conservatively.
+Many manufacturers are currently strategizing defensively or investing conservatively.
 Distinctive, progressive leadership is required to gear for next-level growth in the decade ahead.

-Industry 4.0 is fundamentally changing manufacturing organisations’ structures, across the factory floor and throughout the supply chain.
+Industry 4.0 is fundamentally changing manufacturing organizations’ structures, across the factory floor and throughout the supply chain.
 Leaders need to engage, urgently.